Property Disposal Services

 Agencies with personal property that is no longer needed – including excess technology equipment and other personal property – can count on GSA for their mandated utilization and donation screening needs.
 Federal agencies may also sell surplus personal property at GSA Auctions.

 The GSA Heartland Region will tailor personal property services to meet agencies' needs.
-Questions regarding reporting excess property should be directed to Judy Schroyer.
+Questions regarding reporting excess property should be directed to Monica Byrnes.
 See contact information listed on the upper right side of this page.

 Building and Real Property Disposal